 - 27. There are no restrictions, what software shall be used for its internal processes in order to fulfil the required tasks. - 28.
 For more information refer to paragraph "2.5- IT infrastructure/equipment/IT hardware requirements". - 29.
 The general recommendations towards the most commonly used software solutions from the Client are the following: - 29.1.
-CDE (Data, model and drawing management) ProjectWise CONNECT Edition from Bentley Systems (mandatory to be used) - 29.2.
+CDE (Data, model and drawing management) The EDMS used and provided by the Client shall be mutually agreed on - 29.2.
 Project Control, Planning, Scheduling and Risk management Primavera P6 from Oracle - 29.3.
 Geographic Information System (GIS) ArcGIS Pro, ArcGIS Enterprise from Esri - 29.4.
 Asset Register (AR) ArcGIS Pro, ArcGIS Enterprise from Esri - 29.5.
-CAD design (\.dwg) TrueView (viewer), AutoCAD and CIVIL 3D (latest versions) from Autodesk - 29.6.
-CAD design (\.dgn) Bentley View CONNECT Edition (viewer), MicroStation CONNECT Edition from Bentley Systems - 29.7.
-BIM Model viewers - (a) IFC Solibri Anywhere, Trimble Connect, Navisworks Manage (also for \.nwd and \.nwc), Bentley View CONNECT Edition (also for \.imodel), BIM Collab ZOOM - (b) Native depending on the software solution used to create the models - (c) \.rvt Revit (different versions) from Autodesk - (d) \.dgn various Bentley Systems products (different versions) - (e) \.db1 Tekla Structures (different versions) from Trimble
+CAD design (.dwg) TrueView (viewer), AutoCAD and CIVIL 3D (latest versions) from Autodesk - 29.6.
+CAD design (.dgn) Bentley View CONNECT Edition (viewer), MicroStation CONNECT Edition from Bentley Systems - 29.7.
+BIM Model viewers - (a) IFC Solibri Anywhere, Trimble Connect, Navisworks Manage (also for .nwd and .nwc), Bentley View CONNECT Edition (also for .imodel), BIM Collab ZOOM - (b) Native depending on the software solution used to create the models - (c) .rvt Revit (different versions) from Autodesk - (d) .dgn various Bentley Systems products (different versions) - (e) .db1 Tekla Structures (different versions) from Trimble

-&lt;sup>2 The license cost has indicative nature and exact prices shall be quoted from the vendor
+2 The license cost has indicative nature and exact prices shall be quoted from the vendor

-(f) \.ndw - Allplan (different versions) from Nemechek
+(f) .ndw - Allplan (different versions) from Nemechek